-A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a certain number of points for you for a certain period of time during your application process.
-This protects you from working through your entire application process and discovering at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a certain number of points for you for a specified period of time while your application is processed.
+This means your interest rate can't get higher during the application process.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.